Skip to Content

 Trails

-The .2-mile Dutch Bill Creek Trail (pedestrian-only) is unpaved with gentle grades and passes through a redwood grove along the creek – a cool, shady place to rest on a hot day.
+The .2-mile Dutch Bill Creek Trail, a pedestrian-only unpaved path with gentle grades, passes through a redwood grove along the creek.
+It's an inviting place to cool off on a hot day.

-Another popular partial-loop route is to start at the parking area and combine the Monte Rio Redwoods Trail and the River Mountain Trail for a 2.4-mile hike with about 835 feet of elevation gain.
-Hiker Haven provides a pleasant knoll where you can stop to catch your breath.
+Another popular partial-loop route is to start at the parking area and combine the Monte Rio Redwoods Trail and the River Mountain Trail for a 2.4-mile route with about 835 feet of elevation gain.
+Hiker Haven is a pleasant knoll where you can stop to catch your breath.

-There are many new miles of trails recently added as part of the Monte Rio Redwoods Expansion property – the park map has been updated showing these trails, and trail descriptions are coming soon.
+Several miles of additional trails are now open as part of the recent Monte Rio Redwoods Expansion property acquisition.
+These trails are included on the map, with descriptions coming soon.

 Accessibility